Shuhua-Group/CAMer/inst/doc/intro.md

 The function returns an object of **CAM.conclusion** class, which has a special method for `print()`.

-Note that this function only selects the significantly best model(s), i.e. the one(s) that are significantly the closest to what is obeserved.
+Note that this function only selects the significantly best model(s), i.e. the one(s) that are significantly the closest to what is observed.
 It does **NOT** check if the best model(s) are credible or not.
 The user should check the quasi-F value ans msE in the summary table or plot of a "CAM" class object for this purpose.

 See the help page of `conclude.model()` for further information.